MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ms.service: viva-glint
 ms.localizationpriority: high
 ms.date: 07/11/2024
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Export Viva Glint survey results to Viva Insights (preview)

 >[!IMPORTANT]
->On July 17 this new feature becomes availabile to preview customers only.
+>This feature is currently availabile to preview customers only.
 Features described here are subject to change.

 HR analysts and other leaders in your organization can bring Microsoft Viva Glint survey scores into Microsoft Viva Insights to learn how people feel – Glint - along with how people work - Insights.
 This integration gives your organization a complete picture of the employee's experience.